jingruzhang/UkeChords/README.md

 The goal of this portfolio project is to build UkeChords, an app that helps ‘Ukulele players/learners to build a personalized library of songs and to keep track of the chords in each song.

 # Install
 Clone/Download to your computer.
 Type bundle install in command line to install the gems.
+Run 'shotgun' and open "localhost:9393" in browser to run.
 Run 'rake db:migrate' if prompted.
-Run 'shotgun' and open "localhost:9393" to run.

 # User Story
 As a ‘Ukulele learner myself, I am struggling with organizing my music charts and keeping track of the chords that I’ve learned.
 I want an app that helps me stay organized with my growing list of music sheets and allows me to search through my music sheets for chords that I would like to practice more.